CordlessCoder/CSCoursework2025/brief/CS.typ

 #show: doc(
     header: [_Roman Moisieiev's Computer Science Project_],
     theme: "rose-pine",
+    heading_numbering: "1.a",
     // theme: "light",
     // auto_outline: true,
 )
+= Investigation

+= Plan & Design

+= Create
+This brief was written and typeset using #link("https://github.com/typst/typst")[typst] with a custom preamble that can be found under `brief/templates`.

+== Progress Log
+The precise timeline of the development of the project is recorded as git commits.

+= Evaluation

 = Citations
 - WGMS (2024):
     Fluctuations of Glaciers Database.